gbroxey/blog/wip5.md

 Note that the calculation for $n = 10^{27}$ used nearly 30 gigabytes of ram.
 We'll fix that soon and then retest the max stack length and runtimes.

 Close to the situation before, the number of slopes is at most $0.114 n^{1/3} \log(n)$ this time.
 The growth rate is very very consistent, and it appears to me that it is the correct growth rate for the number of slopes.

 The runtime also appears to be proportional to $n^{1/3} \log(n)$.
 Computing the value for $n = 10^{36}$, which happens to be the [largest value on the OEIS][oeisa057494], would take 447 hours singlethreaded, assuming we had fast access to 30 terabytes of ram.
 Horrifying.
 Soon we'll have a version which only uses $O(\log(n))$ ram, thankfully.

 Well, we've had lots and lots of fun plugging in big numbers and waiting.
 And making tables of data is also lots of fun, but now we're going to make some charts instead.

 The average multiplicity of a slope seems to be roughly constant between 3 and 4, but I'm curious about the actual distribution of multiplicities.
-We can see what this looks like for $n = 10^9$ by making a scatter plot.
+Here's a scatter plot for $n = 10^9$.

 <center><img src="/blog/docs/assets/images/wip/multiplicities_1e9_scatter.png"></center>
 <br>